Updated March 26, 2021

 The same goes for moderating the exercise.
 Still throwing the tennis ball may be what your old Kelpie wants, but they are likely to suffer for it over the rest of the day.
 Far better to go for long, steady, low-impact walks than too much running or jumping on bad joints.
 Dogs need you to tell them when to stop.

-I have much less experience with physical therapy, acupuncture, chiropractic, cold laser treatments or other alternative remedies.
+There is only limited evidence for cold laser treatment, physical therapy, hydrotherapy, acupuncture, chiropractic or other alternative remedies.
 All I will say is this: if it’s working, keep doing it.

 By ‘working’ I don’t mean, “he’s looking much more energetic”.
 I mean being able to show that your dog can definitely do something specific after treatment that they couldn’t do before.
 Having a good working definition of success like that should minimise any caregiver placebo bias.